 The stem cell core is a collaborative effort.

 Genome Editing, The Cell Bank, and Pluripotent Stem Cell Reprogramming are currently located at the UConn Health campus in Farmington.

 The Genetics and Genomics Division, including the Chromosome Core, is located at UConn Storrs campus.

 Outreach and Education are located at Wesleyan University in Middletown.

 Single Cell Genomics is based at the Jackson Laboratory for Genomic Medicine in Farmington.

-The stem cell core is funded by UConn and Connecticut State Stem Cell Research Program.
-With these crucial services, many UConn researchers have developed novel approaches to addressing fundamental biological questions and tackling deleterious diseases.
+The UConn-Wesleyan Stem Cell Core is funded by UConn and Connecticut State Stem Cell Research Program.
+With these crucial services, many Connecticut researchers have developed novel approaches to addressing fundamental biological questions and tackling deleterious diseases.

 - Distribution of Human Pluripotent Stem Cell Lines